sahil13kumar/Stream-Processing-of-Twitter-Data-using-Apache-Spark/README.md

 window transformation allow you to compute results across a longer time period than batch interval.

 Example - top selllers from ast hour
-	you might process data every 1 sec(batch interval), but maintain a window for 1 hour
+- you might process data every 1 sec(batch interval),
+- but maintain a window for 1 hour \
-The windo slides as times goes on, to represent batched within the window interval.
+The window slides as times goes on, to represent batched within the window interval.